xenify-io/litepaper/README.md

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)

-## ◽️ Costs of Burning XEN and USDy
+## ◽️ Costs of Burning vXEN and vUSDy

 The Xenify protocol enables users to engage in the burning of XEN or USDy tokens to secure XNF from the daily XNF reward cycle.
 By participating in this process, users will encounter specific costs such as transaction gas fees and a mandatory burn fees.
 However, the burn fee calculation has been meticulously designed to not only ensure a transparent and consistent method for token burning but also reward users with attractive discounts.